TeamLighthorse/teamlighthorse.github.io/_posts/2020-05-15-azure-devops-multi-stage-pipelines.md

 ## stages

-If you are familiar with the YAML build offering in Azure DevOps, none of the above is new.
-The addition of the `stages` section takes that YAML build foundation and extends it to a more complete CI/CD solution.
+YAML *builds* have been available for awhile now, so you may have already been exposed to some of the above YAML schema and syntax through that feature in Azure Pipelines.
+Multi-stage YAML pipelines take that same YAML foundation and add a new section to it, `stages`.
+By introducing `stages`, you can take a automated build process and turn it into a more complete CI/CD solution.

 `stages` live at the top of a 3 tiered hierarchy.
 A pipeline can have 1 or more `stages`.
 Each stage can have one or more `jobs`.
 Each job can have one or more `steps`.
 The `stages` in your pipeline should reflect the stages in your devops process for implementing and releasing changes.
-In our case, the stages in our process are Build -> QA -> Staging -> Production -> Demo.
+In our case, the stages in our process are Build > QA > Staging > Production > Demo.
 Every change to our applications goes through these stages on the way to release.

-> What is the point of having `stages` and `jobs`?
-A `stage` can have multiple `jobs`, though
+> What is the difference between `stages` and `jobs`?
+A stage can have multiple jobs, though
 > it is common for a stage to only have a single job.
 One reason you might split a stage into
 > multiple jobs is because jobs within a stage can execute concurrently.
 For instance, if you
 > have multiple independent builds that need to complete to prepare a release, you could define